Landscape Lighting Tips to Help You Enjoy Your Outdoor Spaces After Dark

-When it comes to outdoor landscape lighting, a little goes a long way.
+When it comes to lighting your landscape, a little goes a long way.
 That's because your eyes need less light outdoors than they do indoors in order to see light, shadow, and pattern.
-To plan your outdoor landscape lighting, walk around your yard at night, envision how and when you want to use your spaces, and rely on these tips.
+To plan your outdoor landscape lighting, start with a walk around your yard at night.
+Envision how and when you want to use your outdoor spaces, and tailor your landscape lighting to suit those needs.
+When you're ready to choose the fixtures and layout, use these landscape lighting ideas, including tips for the best placement and how to avoid common issues, for a well-lit outdoor space you can enjoy long after dark.

 How light is seen during the day is different from how it is seen at night, a particularly important distinction when it comes to lighting pathways and other outdoor spaces.
-However, certain principles about lighting remain true.
+However, certain principles about lighting remain true indoors and out.

-- Overall: Overall light provides illumination for a whole room or space.
+- Overall lighting: Overall light provides illumination for a whole room or space.

-- Task: Task lighting is used for a specific purpose, such as to light a path.
+- Task lighting: Task lighting is used for a specific purpose, such as to light a path.

-- Accent: Accent lighting draws attention to an object or area.
+- Accent lighting: Accent lighting draws attention to an object or area.
 This is usually accomplished with spotlights or floodlights.

-Outdoor landscape lights that are located near a building with electricity can easily be integrated into your home's wiring system.
-Solar outdoor landscape lighting options exist, too, to power your landscape lights.
+Landscape lights that are located near a building with electricity can easily be integrated into your home's wiring system.
+Solar landscape lighting is another option for an eco-friendly way to power your outdoor lights.

 Glare happens when a light source is too big or too bright; it can be blinding because it reflects directly in people's eyes.
 Outdoor landscape lighting also needs to be particularly sensitive to direct versus indirect light.
 Direct outdoor landscape light, such as a downlight outside a side entry door, will brighten mostly the object it is directed at and little of the surroundings.
 Indirect light reflects on the surrounding surfaces to create a soft wash.

-While outdoor landscape lighting can be placed virtually anywhere, some spots make it an absolute must.
-Those include:
+While outdoor lighting can be placed virtually anywhere, some spots make it an absolute must.
+Essential landscape lighting areas include:

 Paths: A well-lit path is both welcoming and required, providing illumination that extends hospitality to visitors and makes walking more secure.
 High illumination isn't necessary, and downlights will prevent glare.
 Individually lit pavers can also be used to light a pathway.